clementinezimnicki/clementinezimnicki.github.io/_projects/squares_maps.md

 <img src="/assets/img/squares_white_bg.png" alt="8 by 8 grid colormap, in shades of blue" style="width:300px">
 <img src="/assets/img/squares_black_bg.png" alt="8 by 8 grid colormap, in dark green and light blue" style="width:300px">

 The article for this study is in prep, and will likely be published in 2023-24.
+This work was done in collaboration with Karen Schloss.